 Board of Directors

-Malvina Rollins Kay joined the United Negro College Fund in January of 2013 as Senior Vice President and Chief Financial Officer (CFO) and Treasurer of the Corporation.
-As CFO, Malvina is responsible for the oversight and management of the organization’s $58 million endowment fund, $179 million annual operating budget, and $900 million long term investment portfolio.
-She manages all of the financial functions of the organization.
+Malvina Rollins Kay is currently the Vice President and Chief Financial Officer at Independent Sector, a national membership organization that brings together a diverse set of nonprofits, foundations, and corporations to advance the common good.
+Previously, Malvina joined the United Negro College Fund in January of 2013 as Senior Vice President and Chief Financial Officer (CFO) and Treasurer of the Corporation.
+As CFO, Malvina was responsible for the oversight and management of the organization’s $58 million endowment fund, $179 million annual operating budget, and $900 million long term investment portfolio.
+She managed all of the financial functions of the organization.

 Malvina has always placed a high priority on public service.
 This is why she has dedicated over 25 years in finance to the nonprofit sector.
 She previously served as the Vice President, Finance and Administration/CFO at Independent Sector where she was the lead in the negotiations, purchase (non-profit bond financing) and relocation to their new multi-million headquarters facility.